 Arts & Entertainment in general take place in a variety of environments in different forms: live theater and symphony; museums, galleries and open studios; indoor and outdoor events; fairs, festivals and outdoor theater; film (indoor & out); family entertainment; and dance schools.

-Marin’s status on the Blueprint for a Safer Economy means the following Arts & Entertainment-related businesses can operate, with modifications:
+The following Arts & Entertainment-related businesses can operate, with modifications:

-- Drive-In Theaters - can open outdoors
+- Drive-In Theaters - may open outdoors

 - Concert & Entertainment Venues

-- Convention Centers (or Convention -like events)
+- Convention Centers (or Convention-like events)